void-linux/void-packages/README.md

 If you want to customize those replacements, copy `etc/defaults.virtual` to `etc/virtual` and edit it accordingly to your needs.

-### Directory tree
+### Directory hierarchy

-The following directory tree is used with a default configuration file:
+The following directory hierarchy is used with a default configuration file:

          /void-packages
             |- common